IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 This document specifies one TLS extension to support the opportunistic utilization of TCP-AO with keys derived from the TLS secure handshake.
-The "tcp_ao" extension can only be placed in the ClientHello message.
+The extension is used by endpoints to specify the parameters of the MKT they will use to protect the TCP packets they send.

 ~~~
 enum {